 Success Stories and Publications

-Ms Sue-Tin made submissions in relation to why the Magistrate should exercise the discretion not to record a conviction.
-The client was sentenced to a substantial fine and no conviction was recorded.
+Ms Sue-Tin made submissions that the court should exercise its discretion and not record a criminal conviction.
+The client was sentenced to a fine of $350 and no conviction was recorded.